Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Abstract

 \section{Abstract}

-The energy correction associated with the self-energy diagram is the leading (in magnitude) contribution to the Lamb shift in hydrogen-like ions.
-All conventional approaches to this correction rely on partial-wave expansions, which are a stumbling block limiting accuracy.
-To elucidate an issue, we perform a comparative analysis of partial-wave-expansion convergence in two gauges: Feynman and Coulomb.
-Some tricks for improving convergence are also discussed.
+The energy correction associated with the self-energy diagram is the leading (in magnitude) and fundamental (in significance) contribution to the Lamb shift in highly charged ions.
+Conventional approaches to this correction rely on partial-wave expansions, which is a stumbling block limiting accuracy.
+To elucidate the issue, we perform a comprehensive comparative analysis of partial-wave-expansion convergence between two gauges: Feynman and Coulomb.
+Some tricks for improving the convergence are discussed as well.